BALIST0N/HogsOfWarEditor/README.md

 TODO :
 the tool :
 - create 3 different "modding .mad & .mtd", one for normal maps, one for snow maps, one for desert maps
-- redo the modding mad+mtd to filter some incorrect models
-- skyboxes : find witch map has what skybox?
+- skyboxes : find witch map has what skybox? <- Decomp exe needed : found something but need investigation
+- when adding new entity to map, create correct collision sizes
 - export 1 model with multiple skins (tents, shelter) -> possible but need GLB/GLTF extension?
 - try to understand why VSstudio doesn't compile into a single Exe File....
 - FileSystem managemenet : rewrite/improve 'file handling' sections and export folders manipulation
-- manage to export character model with skeleton (.hir)
 - manage to export character model with skeleton + animations/motionCapture (.mcap)
 - manage to export character model with a hat (combine two models)
-- when adding new entity to map, create correct collision sizes
 - 3d viewer : place character according to team and class
 - export an all-in-one character : Skeleton (hir) + animations (mcap) + all color skins (mtd) + attach hats
 - export FEBmps (ui)